adi-kgp/Furneez-/README.md

-# E-Commerce web application using the MERN Stack
+# Furneez: E-Commerce web application using the MERN Stack

 This repository has code to create an e-commerce furniture web app that is pre-configured with the MERN stack (MongoDB, Express.js, React, Node.js).